25 Mar The Crooked Room

 “Good morning, Alden cocks and twats!”
 I said.
 I thought my greeting very sunny for so early in the morning, but the shocked and disapproving looks I received from everyone but a smirking Uncle Steve seemed to indicate my cheeriness was not appreciated.
 Oh well, fuck me for being perky in the early morning!

-It seemed everyone but Uncle Steve had finished their breakfast, or at least lost their appetite after seeing your truly.
-They cleared out without another word which was just fine with me.
+It seemed everyone but Uncle Steve had finished their breakfast, or at least lost their appetite after seeing yours truly.
+They cleared out without another word, which was just fine with me.
 A servant served me some eggs and bacon with rye toast as I gave a shit-eating grin across the table to my uncle.

 “It’s a gift,” I mumbled, stuffing my face with food.
 I think you can probably already tell why I like Uncle Steve or at least why I despise him the least.
 He tells it like it is and doesn’t pull any punches.
 Typically, the Alden family way is to smile in your face while holding a goddamned jagged dagger behind their backs.
 I think he also harbors a secret admiration for my “go screw yourself sideways attitude”.
 I’d heard he’d been a real hell-raiser and dickhead when he’d been my age.
 It takes one master to recognize another, I suppose.

 “Well, I hope you don’t lose that piss and vinegar you call a personality this afternoon.
 It’s Selection time, you know, Bramwell.
 And you’ve got the same one-thirteenth of a chance to spend a night in that room as anyone else,” Uncle Steve rasped.